Boosting the STM's spatial and energy resolution with double-functionalized probe tips

-Closer inspection of the data presented in Fig.~\ref{fig_4}(c, f) also indicates that the intensity along the arcs is not uniform, but more concentrated along the direction marked by the arrows, where it experiences a weaker attenuation with distance.
-Comparison with the crystallographic axes indicated in panels (b,e) reveals that---regardless of dimer orientation---this direction is aligned with the Nb $\langle 1\bar{1}0 \rangle$ direction.
-This observation strongly suggests the presence of the aforementioned ``focusing effect'' in $[1\bar{1}0]$ direction.
+Additionally, closer inspection of the data presented in Fig.~\ref{fig_2}(i) (see also Fig.~S3 in the Supplemental Materials for a mirror symetric dimer in $[1\bar{1}1]$ direction) indicates that the intensity along the arcs is not uniform, but more concentrated along the direction marked by the arrows, where it experiences a weaker attenuation with distance.
+Comparison with the crystallographic axes reveals that---irrespective of the dimer orientation---this direction is aligned with the Nb $\langle 1\bar{1}0 \rangle$ axis.
+This observation strongly suggests the presence of a Fermi surface nesting with parallel flat segments of the constant-energy contour along $[1\bar{1}0]$ which provide multiple scattering vectors, resulting in the the so-called ``focusing effect'' with a longer propagation of the YSR along this specific direction \cite{Ruby2016,Kim2020,Ortuzar2022}.